wyxhhh5/hw2/README.md

 In this section, you will reproduce experiments for grokking¹ in transformers.
 For this, you will train a small transformer model for 3 tasks - modular addition, modular subtraction and modular division.

 ### 2.1 Data Generation
 You need to generate data of the form "a+b=c mod p", "a-b=c mod p" and "a/b=c mod p", where a, b are natural numbers.
-From the original paper, 0 ≤ a, b ≤ p, with p = 97, 113.
+From the original paper, 0 ≤ a, b ≤ p, with p = 97 and p=113.
+Ideally, your data should look like  "a o b = c" where a,b and c are natural numbers and o is the operator.
 Ensure that you have proper train, test and val splits.

 **Deliverables** Generated train/test splits.
 Include description of the process and the number of datapoints used for each split.